Francisco-Rojo/web-verb/README.md

 # Web Verb
-Web verb is an app web that you can learn and practice irregular verbs
+Web verb is an app web that you can learn and practice irregular verbs.

 Link: https://webverb.up.railway.app/

 ## usage